Amethyst-szs/MoonFlow/MoonFlow/docs/kingdoms/moon_list.md

 ### Hint ID
 Similar to the Unique ID but only unique within the kingdom.
 Used for tracking unlocked hints, and is also recommended to use the automatic ID button unless absolutely necessary.

+### Scenarios
+This bitfield allows you to set which scenario IDs the Power Moon is collectable in.
+Note that this is based on the home stage's current scenario progression, *not* the current stage and scenario you happen to be in (ex.
+Koopa Freerunning).
+Any moons only collectable in higher scenarios than your progression will be hidden from the moon list.
+Highly recommended to make sure this matches your stage files.

 ### Power Moon Type
 The moon type switches determine a few basic behaviors.